yzhan176/SpacePlane/README.md

 # SpacePlane
  1. The game is called SpacePlane which is using Pygame and python.
- 2. The plane can shoot bullets to destroy the mateorite to survive, otherwise it will loose the blood.
+ 2. The plane can shoot bullets to destroy the meteorite to survive, otherwise it will loose the blood.

 # Game Feature
   1. Show the blood volume of the space plane